At Nottingham College, we’re proud to work with a number of partners providing quality training and courses. Find out more about our partners below.

-Subcontracted provision is expected to meet the needs of national government priority target groups, and will also address the specific market and workforce needs identified by the D2N2 Local Enterprise Partnership.
+Subcontracted provision is expected to meet the needs of national government priority target groups and will also address the specific market and workforce needs identified by the D2N2 Local Enterprise Partnership.
 Subcontract partners have a curriculum which is designed to specifically address the skills requirements identified by employers.
-Through subcontracted provision the College also seeks to engage with all communities, and will support objectives to engage hard to reach learners who do not follow typical routes into education.
+Through subcontracted provision the College also seeks to engage with all communities and will support objectives to engage hard to reach learners who do not follow typical routes into education.

 Subcontractor Fees and Charges - Supporting Documents